legna84426644/weblocaltest/README.md

     A test suite for interacting with most of web elements on https://the-internet.herokuapp.com **Generated Results**

 After running tests you will get report and log in HTML format.
 Example files are also visible online in case you are not interested in running the demo yourself:

 - report.html
 - log.html

 **Run Test**

+Currently this example only work with Python 2.7.
+Python 3 or higher is not tested yet.
+In order to run the test, just simply invoke the scrip

+    $ sh run-all-tests.sh